isinkosemen/race-your-beast/README.md

 ## Game Project
-This project contains one game using JavaScript, Canvas, HTML, and CSS.
+This project contains one game using JavaScript, HTML, and CSS.

 ## Race Your Beast
 In "Race Your Beast", players choose a cat and navigate it through a race track to gather prizes and reach the finish line within a challenging 5-second time limit.

-## Game Logo
-!(//images/logo.PNG)

 ## Installation
 Clone or download this project, open the index.html file in your browser and enjoy the game.